Skip to content

 Charges & Emblems

 Charges and emblems are objects that appear on a flag, such as a star or a leaf.
-These are important symbols for a country or people and if there are repeating numbers of charges, like two or three stars, that number is typically symbolic and representative of some national history.
+These are important symbols for a country, people, or culture.
+If there are repeating numbers of charges, for instance two or three stars being present, that number is typically symbolic and representative of some national history.

 History